 Get Qualified and Stay Registered

-Holding recognised qualifications and maintaining registration with REPs Australian demonstrates professional competence.
-Some insurers may offer better terms for registered professionals, and your qualifications are a key factor in defending professional indemnity claims.
+Holding nationally recognised qualifications (Certificate III or IV in Fitness) and maintaining registration with AUSactive demonstrates professional competence.
+Some insurers offer better terms for registered professionals, and your qualifications are key in defending PI claims.

 3

-Implement a documented equipment maintenance schedule - regular inspections, servicing, and replacement of worn components.
+Implement a written equipment maintenance program with regular inspections, servicing, and replacement of worn components.
 Keep maintenance logs.
-Equipment failure injuries are a leading source of gym claims, and poor maintenance records weaken your defence significantly.
+Equipment failure injuries are a leading source of gym claims, and poor maintenance records significantly weaken your defence.

 4

-Use Client Waivers - But Do Not Rely on Them Alone
+Use Waivers - But Do Not Rely on Them Alone

 Client waivers and assumption-of-risk forms are common in the fitness industry, but they do not replace insurance.
 Australian courts may not enforce waivers in all circumstances, particularly where negligence is involved.
-Use waivers as one layer of risk management alongside proper insurance cover.
+Treat waivers as one layer of risk management alongside proper insurance.

 5